If you are in need of shelter or know someone who is, call the Housing Solutions Center at (360) 695-9677.

 Women’s Housing and Transition (WHAT)

-WHAT is a partnership with St. Luke’s/San Lucas Episcopal Church to provide 18 beds for those experiencing homelessness and identify as women.
+WHAT is a collaboration with St. Luke’s/San Lucas Episcopal Church to provide 18 beds for those experiencing homelessness and identify as women.

 There are 6 rooms with 3 beds each, separated by a divider and a privacy curtain.
 Clients have access to a shower, laundry room and each space has a dresser, nightstand, and twin-size bed.
 The staff office is also equipped with essential needs and hygiene items that are always available.
 The WHAT offers coffee and water as well as snacks and dinner.